 “From the pandemic to confronting the deep impact of racism and inequality, we are asking artists to help us explore and understand our present reality,” said Greg Heller, Senior Vice President of Community Investment at PHDC.
 “We want to lift up unheard and underrepresented voices across our communities and let artist-led ideas show us new ways to engage, connect, debate, and shape our future.”

-Submissions are now being accepted during the program’s first phase for Philadelphia-based artists at any experience level, working in any medium.
-The requirement is that applicants address the central question of “What does engagement mean today?”
+Submissions for the first phase for Philadelphia-based artists at any experience level, working in any medium are now closed.
+The requirement was that applicants address the central question of “What does engagement mean today?”
 A review committee of diverse arts professionals will select 100 exemplary proposals to receive awards of $1,000 each.
 Later phases will utilize the remainder of program funding to further develop and implement community-centered concepts from the 100 selected proposals.

 “Through their work, artists contribute to a community’s culture, connectedness and healing during challenging times”, said Victoria Rogers, vice president/arts at Knight Foundation.
 “By empowering local artists to create community-centered public art in Philadelphia, we are connecting them to each other and their city when it’s needed most.”